AndronixApp/andronix-docs-next/content/en/index.md

 ## UnModded OS

 These are the OS that we offer for free.
-We maintain them and release newer versions as they are released by their developers.
-Our Un-Modded OS include *Ubuntu*,*Kali Linux*,*Manjaro Linux*,*Debian* etc.
+We maintain them and release newer versions as their developers release them.
+Our Un-Modded OS includes *Ubuntu*, *Kali Linux*, *Manjaro Linux*, *Debian*, and other popular distributions.
 Follow this section of the docs to know how to install these OS(s) - [Unmodded OS Guide](/unmodded-distros/unmodded-os-installation)

 ## Modded OS

-<alert type="info">Modded OS are a paid product.
+<alert type="info">Modded OS is a paid product.
 The purchase is one-time, for life and syncs with all of your
 devices.</alert>

-Modded OS are modified by our team to achieve the maximum performance.
+Our team modifies Modded OS to achieve maximum performance.
 We ship it with all the essential software pre-installed.
 Themes and icons are selected to match every element of the system.

-Follow this section of the docs to know how to install these OS(s) - [Modded OS Guide](/modded-os/modded-os-installation)
+Follow this section of the docs to know how to install these OS(s) - [Modded OS Guide.](/modded-os/modded-os-installation)